 About Health Sciences at Lindenwood University

-Students in this degree program have the opportunity to learn by doing, whether it’s assisting student athletes with strength and conditioning, presenting research at an academic conference, or working with seniors and those with disabilities out in the community.
-You’ll also receive personalized guidance from professors who care about your success and whose real world experience brings a new level of expertise to their classes.
+Providing a combination of classroom learning, advanced laboratory technologies, and opportunities to apply learning continues to be a cornerstone and strength of graduate education in the School of Health Sciences at Lindenwood University.
+Students in this degree program have the opportunity to learn by doing, whether it is assisting student athletes with strength and conditioning, answering their own research questions, presenting research at an academic conference, working directly with clients to improve their health and fitness, or guiding seniors and those with disabilities out in the community to safely complete healthy exercise.
+You will also receive personalized guidance from professors who care about your success and whose real world experience brings a new level of expertise to their classes.

 Two areas of emphasis in Sports Science and Performance and Fitness and Wellness allow you to shape your degree to fit your career interests.
-With an MS in human performance, you’ll discover how you can make a difference in the lives of athletes and patients from all walks of life.
+With a Master of Science in Health Sciences, you will discover how you can make a difference in the lives of all individuals and all walks of life.

 Lindenwood University Health Sciences Faculty

 The Health Sciences faculty at Lindenwood University are dedicated to helping you succeed in your chosen career path.
-Not only are they published researchers and experts in human performance theory, but they also have direct experience working in the field as certified athletic trainers, strength and conditioning specialists, and personal trainers.
+Not only are they published researchers and experts in human performance theory, but they also have direct experience working in the field as certified athletic trainers, sport nutritionists, sport scientists, strength and conditioning specialists, and personal trainers.

 Our professors have worked one-on-one with individuals in physical therapy clinics, as well as with players on college and professional sports teams.
-You’ll benefit from the strong mentoring relationship our students have with faculty members who know what it’s like to work in the industry.
+You will benefit from the strong mentoring relationship our students have with faculty members who know what it is like to work in the industry.

 Earning a Master of Science Degree in Health Sciences at Lindenwood University

-As a graduate student in human performance, you’ll take classes that integrate theory, research, and practical, hands-on applications to give you a thorough blend of knowledge and experience that will help you in your career.
-The curriculum is designed to prepare you for a number of certifications in exercise physiology and strength and conditioning from such groups as the American College of Sports Medicine, the National Strength and Conditioning Association, and the Aerobic Fitness Association of America.
+As a graduate student in health sciences, you will take classes that integrate theory, research, and practical, hands-on applications to give you a thorough blend of knowledge and experience that will help you in all phases of your career.
+The curriculum is designed to prepare you for a number of certifications in exercise physiology and strength and conditioning from such groups as the American College of Sports Medicine, the National Strength and Conditioning Association, the International Society of Sports Nutrition, and the Aerobic Fitness Association of America.

-- No application deadline and applicants are accepted on a rolling basis after their application file is complete.
+- The Master of Science in Health Sciences currently has no application deadline and applicants are accepted on a rolling basis after their application file is complete.

 - No GRE score is required